golemfactory/golem-docs/src/markdoc/partials/troubleshooting/requestor/unable-to-create-allocation.md

 {% troubleshooting %}

-## Error: Unable to create allocation for driver/network erc20/goerli.
+## Unable to create allocation for driver/network erc20/goerli.
 There is no requestor account supporting this platform.

 {% problem /%}